mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 (See `heartbeatFrequencyMS in the main SDAM spec`_.)

-Awaitable isMaster Server Specification
+Awaitable hello or legacy hello Server Specification
-'''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''

-As of MongoDB 4.4 the isMaster command can wait to reply until there is a topology change or a maximum time has elapsed.
-Clients opt in to this "awaitable isMaster" feature by passing new isMaster parameters "topologyVersion" and "maxAwaitTimeMS".
+As of MongoDB 4.4 the hello or legacy hello command can wait to reply until there is a topology change or a maximum time has elapsed.
+Clients opt in to this "awaitable hello" feature by passing new parameters "topologyVersion" and "maxAwaitTimeMS" to the hello or legacy hello commands.
 Exhaust support has also been added, which clients can enable in the usual manner by setting the `OP_MSG exhaustAllowed flag`_.

-Clients use the awaitable isMaster feature as the basis of the streaming heartbeat protocol to learn much sooner about stepdowns, elections, reconfigs, and other events.
+Clients use the awaitable hello feature as the basis of the streaming heartbeat protocol to learn much sooner about stepdowns, elections, reconfigs, and other events.

 topologyVersion
 ```````````````

-A server that supports awaitable isMaster includes a "topologyVersion"
+A server that supports awaitable hello or legacy hello includes a "topologyVersion"
-field in all isMaster replies and State Change Error replies.
+field in all hello or legacy hello replies and State Change Error replies.
 The topologyVersion is a subdocument with two fields, "processId" and
 "counter":